Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 Power Mode v2.2.0 has 19 settings.

-They're written in simple English, but some of them can be hard to figure out which ones to adjust, so let's go through them one by one!
+While they're written in simple English, some can be difficult to understand, so let's go through them one by one!

 powermode.backgroundMode